pdefusco/CAI_Inf_Service_Articles/mixtral-ngc/README.md

 ### Motivation

+Mixtral is a large‐language model built on a sparse mixture-of-experts (MoE) architecture.
+It’s based on the same basic architecture as Mistral 7B, but each layer has multiple “expert” feed-forward sub-blocks (for example 8 experts) and a router that selects which expert(s) to use for each token.

+“Mixtral Instruct” is a fine-tuned variant of the base Mixtral model that has been adapted to follow instructions, prompts, then respond in a more controlled interactive manner e.g. chatbots, Q&A, summarization, etc. It has gained a lot of popularity because it delivers performance while remaining lightweight enough to run on generally more limited hardware resources than other large language models.

-With Cloudera AI, enterprises can download open source GenAI models and securely host them in their Public or Private Cloud, thus implementing their own LLM-powered applications while preventing proprietary information from being shared with closed-source model companies such as OpenAI.
+With Cloudera AI, enterprises can download open source GenAI models such as Mixtral 8×7B Instruct (or others) and securely host them in their Public or Private Cloud, thus implementing their own LLM-powered applications while preventing proprietary information from being shared with closed-source model services such as OpenAI.

 ### Cloudera AI & LLM's